whosesmile/salary/README.md

 scaffold
 ========

-This is a scaffold  of angular application.
+This is a scaffold for angular application.